NadineKroher/cante-beta/README.md

 # CANTE - A software tool for automatic transcription of flamenco singing.

-This is a beta release of the cante software.
-It includes the c++ source code as well as a static build for OSX.
+This is a beta release of the CANTE software.
+CANTE estimates a note-level transcription of the singing voice from monophonic or accompanied flamenco recordings.

-Algorithm and code developed by Nadine Kroher 2014/2015.
+# Usage

+# Dependencies

+# License

+# Does CANTE work for other genres?